Overview

 Prior to engaging Walser Wealth to provide investment advisory services, each Client is required to enter into an

-Establishing an Investment Policy Statement – Walser Wealth, in connection with the Client, may develop
+• Establishing an Investment Policy Statement (“IPS”) – Walser Wealth, in connection with the Client, may

-a statement that summarizes the Client’s investment goals and objectives along with the broad strategy[ies]
+develop a statement that summarizes the Client’s investment goals and objectives along with the broad

-to be employed to meet the objectives.
-An Investment Policy Statement generally includes specific
+strategy[ies] to be employed to meet their objectives.
+An IPS generally includes specific information about

-investment objectives, time horizon, financial situation and tolerance for risk for each Client.
+investment objectives, time horizon, financial situation and risk tolerance for each Client.

 stated goals and objectives of the Client.